 Red Pear Tomato

-The database's closest match to the variation of the pear tomato I'm growing is the yellow pair, so that's what I'm tracking.
+The database's closest match to the variation of the pear tomato I'm growing is the yellow pear, so that's what I'm tracking.
 It tells me that these tomatoes need four suns to be happy; so while the peppers might be okay with nearly 100 (some unit of measurement), that's not cutting it for the tomatoes.
 However, the plants seem otherwise healthy and they're setting fruit, so perhaps this is relatively sufficient.
 It's hard to know how far off the requirement is without more information.
 I'm hesitant to move these to a new bed next year based on what I've read about crop rotations and the nature of Solanums.
 I'd like to keep them where they are for at least another two years (if we're here that long).

 Like most of the plants in this bed, the fertilizer requirements for the Chadwick Cherry tomato plants are low.
 And they're all being fertilized on the same schedule (every Sunday).
 However, this plant consistently registers adequate fertilizer levels when compared with the others in the bed.
 Again, without more information it's difficult to really understand how far off the requirements might be from each other.
 Also, anecdotally, the Chadwick Cherry sits at a bit of a valley in the bed, so it's possible that the water and fertilizer may be running down into this slight valley and accumulating at minutely larger levels.